 To make this transition smoother while reducing your risk for relapse, it’s helpful to get support services.
 Wolf Creek Recovery’s Phase Two program will help you find employment through resume building, transportation, mock interviews and more.
 At the same time, you will receive peer support and support from our team.

-Below are some of the tips we share with our clients as they start looking for employment after drug rehab in AZ.
+Below are some of the tips we share with our clients as they start looking for employment after drug rehab in Arizona

 Take Advantage of an Assistance Program